0xMiya/Guides/Installation/systemd-boot.md

     Mount the esp to either "/mnt/efi" or "/mnt/boot".
 For more information see: [systemd bootloader specification](https://systemd.io/BOOT_LOADER_SPECIFICATION/).

     You can also create a seperate boot partition and mount it to "/mnt/boot" and then the esp to "/mnt/efi".
 In that case install with "bootctl --esp-path=/mnt/efi --boot-path=/mnt/boot install"

-    The partition where the bootloader is installed should always be shared across all installed OS.
+    <span style="color:crimson">The partition where the bootloader is installed (esp) should always be shared across all installed OS.</span>

     I will from now on refer to the mountpoint of the esp as ***\<esp\>***.